t-padma/t-padma.github.io/_posts/2023-06-27-complexes.md

 *Notation*: $K$ is the simplicial complex on vertex set $S$. $\sigma$ denotes an arbitrary simplex in $K$.
 We use the notation $K_i$ to denote the set of all $i$-dimensional simplices in $K$.
 We assume that $S$ lies inside an unknown metric space $(X,d)$ such that $(S,d)$ is an induced metric space.

 *Big picture:* Persistent homology is a tool that allows the encoding of shape information at different scales.
 At each individual scale value, we need to associate the shape information in the form of a simplicial complex.
+Finite metric spaces are not topologically interesting[^4], hence we try to "fill in the gaps" between points if they are "close enough".
 The idea is that if we build a simplicial complex $K$ on set $S$, then the homology of $K$ has to at least ``approximate" the homology of $X$.
 Hence the choice of how to construct the simplicial complex matters.

 ### Delaunay complex